castlecode/codepub/README.md

 * Part 3: add so you can also receive others message and identify if their image is the same as yours. count all players that have same image as you and alternate between displaying the image and this number on the board.
+* Part 4: Improve how radio is utilized so that you can recieve more data.
-* Part 4: General improvements
+* Part 5: General improvements and touch-up.

 ## Compile and load binary image
 Write code in your choice of editor or directly in the live editor